pergalsk/api-mockup-server/README.md

 Node server for simple rest API mockup with JSON format responses.
 Just define couple of routes with response data and start the server.
 Server will listen on default port 9933.

-API Mockup Server may be usefull during application development when for example back-end part is not ready yet and you want to work separately on front-end with mocked data, or you have a fully functional back-end part but you want to mockup only some of your rest APIs in order to simulate a problematic situation, bugs, edge cases, error responses, etc...
+API Mockup Server may be useful during application development when for example back-end part is not ready yet and you want to work separately on front-end with mocked data, or you have a fully functional back-end part but you want to mockup only some of your rest APIs in order to simulate a problematic situation, bugs, edge cases, error responses, etc...

 ## Installation